Chunking (psychology): Chunking learning style and short-term memory

-Norris conducted a study in 2020 of chunking and short-term memory recollection and found that when a chunk is given it is stored a single item even though it is a relatively large amount of information.
+Norris conducted a study in 2020 of chunking and short-term memory recollection, finding that when a chunk is given, it is stored as a single item despite being a relatively large amount of information.
 This finding suggests that chunks should be less susceptible to decay or interference when they are recalled.
 The study used visual stimuli where all the items were given simultaneously.
 Items of two and three were found to be recalled easier than singles, and more singles were recalled when in a group with threes.